FrederykAbryan/NewsAPI/README.md

+# Installation

+run "npm install" to install all the needed dependency

+run "npm run dev" to run the web

+don't forget to make your local .env file and store your API key inside

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.